rogino/COSCNotes/SENG301/Exam Notes.md

   - Top of each bar = initial story points (for release) - story points completed towards release
   - Bottom of each bar = added scope
   - Release likely when lines connecting top and bottom of bars meet
-- Interference: hours spent/sprint on admin (e.g. email, meetings) should not go up
+- Interference: hours spent/sprint on unplanned tasks - should not go up
+- Remedial focus chart:
+  - Velocity: story points completed/sprint
+  - Scope changes should be in a different color
-- Velocity: story points/sprint.
-Scope changes should trend towards zero
+  - Scope changes should trend towards zero
+  - Total height should not go down; likely means code quality is bad

 Misc: